ingmbioinfo/combiroc/README.md

 [![Codecov test coverage](https://codecov.io/gh/ingmbioinfo/combiroc/branch/master/graph/badge.svg)](https://codecov.io/gh/ingmbioinfo/combiroc?branch=master)
 <!-- badges: end -->

-# CombiROC
+# Combiroc

-CombiROC is a totally new music in multi-markers analysis: an R package for efficient and easy combinatorial selection of biomarkers and sensitivity/specificity-driven prioritization of features.
+The combiroc package is a totally new music in multi-markers analysis: an R package for efficient and easy combinatorial selection of biomarkers and sensitivity/specificity-driven prioritization of features, now also on single-cell RNAseq datasets.

 This is the development version of CombiROC package (combiroc), code in this repo is work in progress and it is uploaded here "as-is" with no warranties implied.
 Improvements and new features will be added on a regular basis, please check on this github page for new features and releases.

-The CombiROC approach was first released as a Shiny Application with limited features.
-This version is still available at [combiroc.eu](http://combiroc.eu/), but it has limited features as well as low computational power and is __not further maintained__.
+The CombiROC approach was first released as a Shiny Application with limited features, which is still available at [combiroc.eu](http://combiroc.eu/), but it has limited features as well as low computational power and is __not further maintained__.
 If you need to cite the method or the web-app please refer to [**Mazzara et al.** Scientific Reports 2017](https://www.nature.com/articles/srep45477) and [**Bombaci & Rossi**, Methods Mol Biol 2019](https://link.springer.com/protocol/10.1007%2F978-1-4939-9164-8_16).

 For full capabilities, new and improved features and customized analyses we suggest to install the combiroc package, either the release from [CRAN](https://cloud.r-project.org/web/packages/combiroc/index.html) or the development version from this repo.
 If you are using the combiroc package in your research, please cite also our **bioRxiv preprint**: [**Ferrari et al.** *Combinatorial selection of biomarkers to optimize gene signatures in diagnostics and single cell applications*. bioRxiv 2022.01.17.476603; doi: https://doi.org/10.1101/2022.01.17.476603](https://www.biorxiv.org/content/10.1101/2022.01.17.476603v1)